Three Kansas City-area men charged for roles in Capitol riot

-The FBI says William Norman Chrestman, of Olathe, Christopher Charles Kuehne, of Olathe and Louis Enrique Colon, of Blue Springs, are under arrest and facing numerous charges.
+The FBI says two of the suspects, William Norman Chrestman and Christopher Charles Kuehne, are both from Olathe, Kansas.
+The third, Louis Enrique Colon, is from Blue Springs, Missouri.

 The FBI said all three were arrested without incident.